-You will need to check if you have qualified for a Final in your class.
-Details of who is in each final, and their lane numbers, are displayed on the Live results service.
-Please wait at least 15 mins after the last heat before checking the details of lane draws for the resultant finals.
+You must check if you have qualified for a Final in your class.
+Details of who is in each final and their lane numbers are displayed on the Live results service.
+Please wait at least 15 minutes after the last heat before checking the details of lane draws for the resultant finals.